ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 Second temporal shift in ancient arena with gladiatorial combat system. [[aster]] stepped forward as champion to face 10-foot giant gladiator with massive warhammer.
 Party separated with champion in arena, others as spectators.
 Single successful hit from [[aster]]'s dodge and attack caused entire arena scene to immediately disappear.
 Critical discovery: Physical evidence remains after temporal shifts - weathered warhammer impact crater in dirt shows these are not mere visions but events with lasting physical consequences.
 Party position changed during experience, indicating spatial displacement occurs within temporal phenomena.
 These visions interact with physical reality and leave permanent traces.

 [[banjo]] recognizes similarity to vision quests but notes external imposition rather than personal spiritual journey. [[augustus]] and [[aster]] theorize connection to old gods' religious magic.
-Temple sacrifice scene reveals civilization under duress, desperately appealing to gods to stop King Othideus's plan to make himself divine - potentially the ritual that caused cataclysm/apostasy. [[banjo]]'s impulsive attack on priest triggered hostile crowd reaction and party Hope loss, demonstrating temporal scenes respond to aggressive actions with negative consequences.
-Ancient religious magic remains active, with different interaction results based on party behavior - cooperation vs. aggression yields different outcomes.
+Temple sacrifice scene reveals civilization under duress, desperately appealing to gods to stop King Othideus's plan to make himself divine - potentially the ritual that caused cataclysm/apostasy.
+Party collectively wanted to stop execution - [[banjo]]'s blade throw to prevent sacrifice triggered hostile crowd reaction and party Hope loss, but also caused massive environmental cataclysm.
+Ground crack and debris rain (possibly volcanic) forced party to seek temple shelter.
+Temporal scenes respond to party interference with dramatic escalation - stopping sacrifice may have triggered the very cataclysm this civilization feared.

 ### Craven's Path Intelligence
 **Source**: [[tavni]] briefing